opis/closure/README.md

  * **`SerializableClosure::from`**

     Wraps a given closure inside a `SerializableClosure` object, keeping a record of all closures that were wrapped in the current context.
-If a closure was already wrapped, it returns the coresponding `SerializableClosure` object.
+If a closure was already wrapped, the coresponding `SerializableClosure` object will be returned.
     This method is an equivalent of `new SerializableClosure` and it can be used even if a serialization context wasn't created.
  * **`SerializableClosure::exitContext`**

-    Exit from a serialization context by decrementing its internal counter.
+    Exits from a serialization context by decrementing its internal counter.
     When the context's counter reaches to zero, the context is destroyed.
  * **`SerializableClosure::unserializeData`**

-    This method is an equivalent of PHP's `unserialize()` function and its sole purpose is to overcome some of the bugs found PHP 5.3.
+    This method is an equivalent of PHP's `unserialize()` function and its sole purpose is to overcome some of the bugs found in PHP 5.3.
-    The usage of this method is not mandatory if you are planning to use this library with PHP 5.4 or latest
+    If you are planning to use this library with PHP 5.4 or latest, the usage of this method is not mandatory.

 ### Bounded objects